Spring Street station (IND Eighth Avenue Line): Later years

 The New York City Board of Transportation announced plans in November 1949 to spend $325,000 extending platforms at several IND stations, including Canal Street, to accommodate 11-car, 660 ft trains.
 The lengthened trains began running during rush hour on September 8, 1953, with eleven-car trains operating on weekdays.
 The project cost $400,000 and increased the total carrying capacity of rush-hour trains by 4,000 passengers.
 The operation of eleven-car trains ended in 1958 because of operational difficulties.
 The signal blocks, especially in Manhattan, were too short to accommodate the longer trains, and the motormen had a very small margin of error to properly align the train with the platform.
 It was found that operating ten-car trains allowed for two additional trains per hour to be scheduled.

 The station was renovated as part of the 2010–2014 MTA Capital Program.
 An MTA study conducted in 2014 found that 31% of station components were out of date.

 As part of a rezoning of 550 Washington Street, it was proposed to make the downtown platform of the station wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990, as well as add a new street stair at the southwest corner of Spring Street and Sixth Avenue.
 Construction began around June 2024.
+The elevator on the downtown platform opened in December 2025.
+Along with the elevator, a new street stair to the southwestern corner of Spring Street and Sixth Avenue was opened.

 As part of its 2025–2029 Capital Program, the MTA has proposed making the station fully wheelchair-accessible in compliance with the Americans with Disabilities Act of 1990.